r96922081/Hash/README.md

 ## MD5 Hash
 An MD5 hash implementation

-"The following content is adapted from [Wikipedia's MD5 article](https://en.wikipedia.org/wiki/MD5) and is licensed under CC BY-SA 3.0."
+The following content is adapted from [Wikipedia's MD5 article](https://en.wikipedia.org/wiki/MD5) and is licensed under CC BY-SA 3.0.

 **Pseudo Code**\
 \